peterm95018/angular-seed/README.md

 # Expense Manager Mobile Application

 This project stems from the http://masteringmean.com site.
-I've forked an already forked angular-seed project and followed along with the tutorial.
+I've forked an already forked angular-seed project and followed along with the tutorial at https://masteringmean.com/lessons/434?li=1.